SAADAT-Abu/GIMP/README.md

 - **Documentation**: `?function_name` for detailed help
 - **Vignettes**: Comprehensive usage examples

-### Frequently Asked Questions

-**Q: Can GIMP analyze other genomic regions besides ICRs?**
-A: GIMP is specifically designed for ICR analysis, but the core functions can be adapted for other regions of interest.

-**Q: What's the difference between GIMP and shinyepico?**
-A: GIMP focuses specifically on imprinting analysis with specialized ICR coordinates and imprinting disorder detection, while shinyepico is a general-purpose methylation analysis tool.

-**Q: Can I use GIMP for non-human samples?**
-A: Currently, GIMP includes human ICR coordinates.
-For other species, you would need to provide custom ICR coordinates.

 ## Acknowledgments

-The GIMP package was developed by Francesco Cecere.
+The GIMP package is maintained by Abu Saadat, with contributions from Francesco Cecere.
 We gratefully acknowledge:

-- **National Centre for HPC, Big Data and Quantum Computing** for computational resources
 - **Bioconductor community** for methylation analysis infrastructure
 - **minfi developers** for IDAT processing capabilities
+- **GEOquery developers** for seamless GEO data access
 - **shinyepico** for inspiration on user-friendly methylation analysis

 ## License